gustavosmanc/cute-alert/README.md

 ![img](https://i.imgur.com/E9BUQeV.png)

 ```
-cuteAlert() returns a Promise, so you can use "then" to execute an action after the modal window is closed
+cuteAlert() returns a Promise, so you can use "then" to execute an action after the alert box frame is closed.
 ```

 ![img](https://i.imgur.com/i4OZ7NV.png)